 May 9, 2019

-Summer is truly a magical time of year.
+Summer is truly a magical time of year, it’s a time for fun in the sun, but it can also bring its fair share of challenges, especially when it comes to our hair.
 From long days at the pool to evenings at a backyard barbecue, we love the warmer weather.
-However, one thing we don’t love about summer is dry, brittle, frizzy hair.
-If you know the struggle, here are a few things you can do to combat summertime hair concerns!
+However, one thing we don’t love is dry, brittle, frizzy hair.

 An excessive amount of chlorine will be detrimental to your hair, especially if you’re blonde or a lighter shade.
 Damage is not caused by chlorine alone.
 Other chemicals like bromine are used in swimming pools to keep the water sanitized.
 While not everyone may end up with green hair after swimming, chlorine is still damaging, especially over time.
 If you notice significant hair breakage during the summer, chlorine is probably the culprit.